JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-2.md

 </ItemGroup>
 ```

-You probably know what these are, but in case you don't - this is the information that lets dotnet know it needs to treat the copy sample pdf files and the appsettings files to the binary directory.
+You probably know what these are, but in case you don't - this is the information that lets .NET know it needs to copy the sample pdf files and the appsettings files when it compiles.
 Otherwise the files won't be found at runtime.

 * `Program.cs` is the starting point with // TODO: items for placeholders.

 The application is a console application that will run as a chat bot - if you don't pass any arguments on the command line.
-The argument options are:
+Optionally, argument options are used to process files:

 | Argument       | Purpose        |
 |----------------|----------------|